 Can I get my A.A.S. in accounting completely online?

-Yes, all of the courses required for the A.A.S. degree in Accounting are offered as on-line courses.
-Seated courses and on-line courses cover the same material, so students should be prepared to spend as much time working on an on-line course as you would be participating in a seated course.
+Yes, all of the courses required for the A.A.S. degree in Accounting are offered as online courses.
+Seated courses and online courses cover the same material, so students should be prepared to spend as much time working on an online course as they would if participating in a seated course.